The importance of Aboriginal and Torres Strait Islander languages and supporting communities

 The Languages Policy Partnership (LPP) was created under the National Agreement for Closing the Gap to develop a joined-up approach to progressing and achieving Target 16.
-The LPP includes leaders from the Coalition of Peaks, independent Aboriginal and Torres Strait Islander language experts, and high-level representatives from every Australian, state and territory government.
+Target 16 is focused on seeing a sustained increase in number and strength of Aboriginal and Torres Strait Islander languages being spoken by 2031.

 “We see these no-good things happened to us, to our country, our culture, and our language.
 Some people now have little language, and some still have much.
 We have come together to make change, to make our languages strong again, to make our people and culture strong again – to stand proud with our languages.” - Aboriginal and Torres Strait Islander representatives, Languages Policy Partnership